ChefData/pinterest-data-pipeline545/Walkthrough_part_1_EC2_Kafka_Client.md

 Messages in Kafka are organised into topics, which are logical channels or categories.
 Kafka follows a publish-subscribe messaging model.
 Producers publish messages to topics, and consumers subscribe to topics to receive and process those messages.
 Topics help organise and categorise data flow, allowing for scalable and flexible data distribution.
 Each message is associated with a topic, and topics are divided into partitions for parallel processing.

-While Apache Kafka is primarily designed for real-time streaming and event-driven architectures, it is possible to use it in conjunction with other tools for batch processing scenarios.
+While Apache Kafka is primarily designed for real-time streaming and event-driven architectures, it is possible to use it in conjunction with other tools for batch-processing scenarios.

-During this project a topic will be created for each of the three tables in the RDS database.
+During this project, a topic will be created for each of the three tables in the RDS database.
 Each topic acts as a logical channel for a specific type of data.
-The data will be ingested into the Kafka topics, then a batch processing framework (e.g., Apache Spark) will be utilised to consume data from the Kafka topics and process the data in batches.
+The data will be ingested into the Kafka topics, and then a batch processing framework (e.g., Apache Spark) will be utilised to consume data from the Kafka topics and process the data in batches.
 The processed results will be stored in a data lakehouse on Databricks.

 ### AWS IAM

-AWS Identity and Access Management (IAM) is a web service provided by AWS that allows you to securely control access to AWS resources.
-IAM enables management of users, groups, roles, and their corresponding access permissions within the AWS environment.
+AWS Identity and Access Management (IAM) is a web service provided by AWS that allows you to control access to AWS resources securely.
+IAM enables the management of users, groups, roles, and their corresponding access permissions within the AWS environment.
 IAM plays a crucial role in ensuring the security of AWS resources by providing a centralised and granular way to manage and control access.

 This project uses IAM roles and groups to implement the principle of least privilege and follow security best practices in AWS environments to protect all other users.

 ## Configure Amazon EC2 instance to use as Apache Kafka machine

-The following walkthrough will describe the process to configure an Amazon `EC2` instance to use as an `Apache Kafka` machine.
+The following walkthrough will describe the process of configuring an Amazon `EC2` instance to use as an `Apache Kafka` machine.

 ### Setting up permissions

 > [!Note]
 >
-> During this project a `key pair parameter` was already created up by the administrator.
+> During this project, a `key pair parameter` was already created by the administrator.

 Within the `EC2` console:

-- Select `Instances` from the  left hand panel
+- Select `Instances` from the left-hand panel
 - Identify and select the instance with the unique `` as supplied by AiCore.
-- Under the `Details` tab find the `Key pair assigned at launch`
+- Under the `Details` tab, find the `Key pair assigned at launch`
-- For this walkthrough it will be referred to as `KEY_PAIR_NAME`
+- For this walkthrough, it will be referred to as `KEY_PAIR_NAME`

 Within the `AWS Parameter Store` console:

 - Find the specific `key pair parameter` associated with the EC2 instance
-- Select this `key pair parameter` and under the `Value` field select `Show`.
+- Select this `key pair parameter`, and under the `Value` field, select `Show`.
 This will reveal the content of the `key pair`
 - Copy its entire value (including the `BEGIN` and `END` header)

 Within the VSCode:

 - Create a `key pair` file locally, which is a file ending in the `.pem` extension.
 This file will allow you to connect to the EC2 instance
-- Paste in the `key pair parameter` value into the `.pem` file
+- Paste the `key pair parameter` value into the `.pem` file
 - Save the created file using the following naming format (replacing `KEY_PAIR_NAME` as described above): `KEY_PAIR_NAME.pem`

 In the local machine terminal: